 Think of the air like a half-full bucket of water.

 You know there is half a gallon of water in the bucket.

 When you place a bowling ball inside the water, the water level rises to ¾ of the bucket.
 You know there's no more water than before in the bucket, but now it looks like the bucket has ¾ of a gallon of water - because the volume of the water was displaced.

-Using a trusty formula from high school physics, you could calculate the volume of the object that displaced that volume of water.
+Using a trusty formula from high school physics, you could calculate the object's volume that displaced that volume of water.

 The same principle applies in light scattering: we can tell the size of the particle by the amount of light displaced.